-Why the Chicken Crossed the RoadPosted almost 5 years ago by Holly
+Why the Chicken Crossed the RoadPosted about 5 years ago by Holly

 WHY DID THE CHICKEN CROSS THE ROAD?-- Dog Trainer Edition

 Pavlov: We fed the chicken on the opposite

 side of the road each day at 4 p.m. until the chicken’s autonomic